enriquealejan/distributed-warehouses-system/README.md

 3. Run GUI

    For running the GUI you need to install locally Maven.
 First you have to download Maven and then include it on environment variables.
+   Once you have installed Maven, you can compile and run the GUI using JavaFX.